×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Gorgona, Panama involves several steps.
 First, you need to determine your budget and what type of accommodation you are looking for.
 This could range from a small apartment to a large house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in Gorgona to find one that suits your lifestyle.
 Some areas may be closer to the beach, while others may be closer to shops and restaurants.
 Once you have an idea of what you're looking for, you can start your search.
 There are several online real estate websites that list properties for rent or sale in Gorgona, such as Encuentra24 and CompreoAlquile.
 These websites allow you to filter by location, price, and type of property, making it easier to find something that fits your criteria.
 In addition to online listings, you may also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market and help you navigate the process of renting or buying a property in Panama.
 When you find a property you're interested in, be sure to visit it in person before making a decision.
 This will give you a chance to inspect the property and the surrounding area, and to ask any questions you may have.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease or purchase agreement.
 This will likely involve some paperwork, so it may be helpful to have a lawyer or real estate agent assist you with this process.
-Remember, finding a place to live in a new country can take time, so be patient and don't rush the process," said one person in gorgona.
+Remember, finding a place to live in a new country can take time, so be patient and don't rush the process," remarked one foreigner who made the move to gorgona.

 What do I need to know before moving to gorgona?